Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Theory

 To what extent this actually happens in a realistic case depends on the exact shape of the Fermi surface, the number of film layers, the surface orientation, and of course the material.
-Here we present {\it ab initio} results on Cu, Ag and Au (001) films of 10 layers thickness where we find an effect of considerable magnitude, while in alkali (001) thin films the magnitude of the effect depends very sensitively on the film thickness due to the weak spin-orbit coupling.
-The electronic structure is calculated within the local density approximation to density-functional theory.\cite{vosko} For our calculations we employ the full-potential Korringa-Kohn-Rostoker Green function method using the experimental lattice parameter and ignoring surface relaxation; we use an angular momentum cutoff of $l_{\rm max}=3$.
+Here, we present {\it ab initio} results for Cu, Ag and Au (001) films of 10 layers thickness, where we find always an effect of considerable magnitude.
+This is in difference to alkali (001) thin films, where we find that the magnitude of the effect depends on the film thickness due to the weak spin-orbit coupling.

+The electronic structure is calculated within the local density approximation to density-functional theory in the parametrization of Vosko {\it et al}.\cite{vosko} at experimental lattice parameters and ignoring surface relaxation.
+For our calculations we employ the full-potential Korringa-Kohn-Rostoker Green function method with an angular momentum cutoff of $l_{\rm max}=3$.
+The Fermi surfaces are interpolated from a mesh of $80\times 80$ points in the surface Brillouin zone, resulting in approximately 9000 \vc{k}-points on the Fermi surface.
 Details on the formalism and implementation can be found in Refs.~\onlinecite{heers11,Papanikolaou02,Stefanou90}.